Types of Wood Used in Architecture and Construction

 basic butt joint

 A basic butt joint is a joint where one piece of wood is placed with the other piece usually at a right angle.
-This is the simplest form of joint in wood joinery.
+This is the simplest form of a joint in wood joinery.

 Mitered Butt Joint